AdobeDocs/commerce-contributor/src/pages/guides/code-contributions/contributing.md

 Refer to the [Adobe Contributor Agreement](https://opensource.adobe.com/cla.html) for detailed information about the License Agreement.
 All contributors are required to submit a click-through form to agree to the terms.

-## Community Backlog Priority {#backlog}
+## Community Backlog Priority

-In order to provide timely resolution on the most critical issues and pull requests, the Magento team has implemented Severity/Priority concepts to our community driven projects.
+In order to provide timely resolution on the most critical issues and pull requests, the Adobe team has implemented Severity/Priority concepts to our community driven projects.
 This approach makes open-source collaboration more transparent for all participants.
-Having clear contribution rules in place helps to build clear expectations for Community Contributors and establish clear priorities for Community Maintainers and the Magento team.
+Having clear contribution rules in place helps to build clear expectations for Community Contributors and establish clear priorities for Community Maintainers and the ADobe team.

-If you would like to contribute improvements or bug fixes to Magento, and make sure it is valuable for the Community and Magento as well, we highly recommend that Community Contributors to take issues from the backlog based on **Priority**.
+If you would like to contribute improvements or bug fixes and make sure it is valuable for the Community as well, we highly recommend that Community Contributors to take issues from the backlog based on **Priority**.
-Magento and Community Maintainers process contributions based on the issue/pull requests priority starting from P0, P1 to P4.
+Adobe and Community Maintainers process contributions based on the issue/pull requests priority starting from P0, P1 to P4.

 <InlineAlert variant="info" slots="text"/>